jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 > The above plot is created using automation_4.py.

-Thus, this thin beam is acting similar to a rope under tension.
+Thus, this thin beam is dominated by membrane locking, so it is acting like a rope under tension.

 ## Future Work